Aghanim’s Labyrinth Backstory

 Here’s the catch though.
 There is no set route.
 Each team has to choose a path, and that means calculated decisions are essential.
 Depending on your situation, it might be better to face one set of monsters over another, or maybe you’d prefer a path that leads to a particular reward.

-Along the way, players can also collect Aghanim’s Sceptre Shards and use them to make abilities stronger.
+Players can also collect Aghanim’s Sceptre Shards and use them to make abilities stronger.
 But they’ll need to be used wisely since some are more effective than others in specific scenarios.
 It’s another factor for teams to consider in their decision-making process.

 If your team makes it far enough, you’ll have a chance to duke it out against Aghanim himself.
 But be warned, he’s supposed to be pretty tough.
 I’d expect nothing less from a wizard whose power is supposed to rival that of a god.